MKilani/Djehuty/README.md

 # Djehuty

-Djehuty is a ongoing project by Marwan Kilani (Freie Universität Berlin - Swiss National Science Foundation) aiming at the development of a Unicode font and Input Method for ancient Egyptian hieroglyphs.
+Djehuty is an ongoing project by Marwan Kilani (Freie Universität Berlin - Swiss National Science Foundation) aiming at the development of a Unicode font and Input Method for ancient Egyptian hieroglyphs.

 A first working version of the font is already available and it is provided in the present repository.